 When a Booker-prize winner writes a sci-fi love story, you know it's going to be special.
 Never Let Me Go is a gripping mystery with literary leanings.

-If you only do one Stephan King book in your life, I'd opt for Carrie.
+If you only do one Stephen King book in your life, I'd opt for Carrie.
 It's a chilling and surprisingly restrained novel that is genuinely far better the slightly hysterical film version.

 #38 Oranges Are Not the Only Fruit – Jeanette Winterson